Lavender oil is well-known for its many uses such as treating human anxiety and other ailments, but is lavender oil safe for dogs?

 It’s important to monitor your dog closely when using lavender oil, even properly diluted, for any signs of sickness.
 Read your dog’s reactions and consult with your vet if you notice any signs of a reaction.

-Benefits of It for Canines
+Benefits of Lavender Oil for Dogs

 When used correctly, lavender oil offers many great, versatile health benefits for your dog.
 These benefits include: